 If you want to see the iconic 6 granite peaks of Seoraksan National Park, the Ulsanbawi Trail is the path to take.
 Even though it is the most popular hiking trail in Seoraksan National Park, it is one of the more difficult ones.
 It’s essentially all stairs.

-The beginning will take you through easy wooded paths and over beautiful carved bridges.
+The beginning will take you through easy wooded paths and over beautifully carved bridges.
 You will pass some small temples and shrines along the way.
 Once you reach Heundeulbawi, with a view of the iconic Ulsanbawi, your real challenge begins.

 Make sure you are wearing shoes that have good grip, the stairs are made of a variety of materials (uneven stone or slippery metal).
 However, the stunning views of the countryside once you complete the 3.8 km – one-way – will have been worth the effort!